PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 From over his shoulder, Dimsbury heard Samga say, "No."

 "No?
 What do you mean no?
-There is no'No.'"
+There is no 'No.'"

-"The Wizard turned to see his prized creature standing next to a smiling Boltac.
+The Wizard turned to see his prized creature standing next to a smiling Boltac.
 "Samga, what do you have there?
 And where ever did you find it?"

 "I'm back like a bad penny," said Boltac.